Effective Date: October 5, 2017

 We do not currently recognize or respond to browser-initiated Do-Not-Track signals, as there is currently no industry-wide consensus as to uniform Do-Not-Track standards, implementations, or solutions.
 Please review Section 4 above, entitled “Consumer Control and Opt-Out Options,” for information about your marketing choices.

-As a business under the jurisdiction of the Federal Trade Commission, Smaato has certified with the Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from the European Union member countries.
-Smaato certifies that it adheres to the Privacy Shield principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-Consistent with these principles, where Smaato uses service providers to process personal data of European Union residents, Smaato shall remain liable where the agent processes such personal data of European Union residents in a manner inconsistent with the Privacy Shield principles, except where Smaato establishes that Smaato is not responsible for the damages caused by the agent.
-To learn more about the Privacy Shield program, and to view the list of entities who have current certifications under the Privacy Shield, please visit this page.
+As a business under the jurisdiction of the Federal Trade Commission, Smaato has certified with the Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from the European Union member countries and Switzerland.
+Smaato certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+Consistent with these Principles, where Smaato uses service providers to process personal data of European Union or Swiss residents, Smaato shall remain liable where the agent processes such personal data of European Union or Swiss residents in a manner inconsistent with the Privacy Shield Principles, except where Smaato establishes that Smaato is not responsible for the damages caused by the agent.
+To learn more about the Privacy Shield framework, and to view the list of entities who have current certifications under the Privacy Shield, please visit this page.

 If you have any questions or complaints about Smaato’s privacy practices, you may contact Smaato at the contact information in Section 13 below, entitled “Contacting Us,” and we will work with you to resolve your issue.
-If you are a resident of the European Union, you may also contact your appropriate European Data Protection Authority with questions or complaints about our privacy practices.
+If you are a resident of the European Union or Switzerland, you may also contact your appropriate European Data Protection Authority or the Swiss Federal Data Protection and Information Commissioner, respectively, with questions or complaints about our privacy practices.

-If you are a resident of the European Union and are dissatisfied with the manner in which we have addressed your concerns about our privacy practices, you may seek further assistance from our designated Privacy Shield independent recourse mechanism, the JAMS EU-U.S. Privacy Shield Program:
+If you are a resident of the European Union or Switzerland and are dissatisfied with the manner in which we have addressed your concerns about our privacy practices, you may seek further assistance from our designated Privacy Shield independent recourse mechanism, the JAMS EU-U.S. and Swiss-U.S. Privacy Shield Program: